Peter's Nostalgia Site

 For the development of receiver circuitry BTL recruited L. R. Merdler and his team of G.R.
 Tingley, M. Scott and D.V.
 Ridgeway (GB512795).
 Looking at the patents Merdler was mainly involved with the VHF receiver design (GB460221, GB459300, GB458133,GB466419,GB473896,GB475046,GB460198, GB462684) and Tingley and Pugh (of the transmitter design office) the timebase development (GB456640, GB456666, GB457129).

-The manufacture of the television receivers had taken place in the School of Arts building at Crystal Palace up until the fire on the 30th November 1936 but thereafter the School building and the South Tower accommodated most of the activities displaced from the destroyed South Wing and set manufacture was contracted out to Bush Radio who were another company controlled by Gaumont British.
+The design and manufacture of the television receivers had taken place in the School of Arts building at Crystal Palace up until the fire on the 30th November 1936 but thereafter the School building and the South Tower accommodated most of the activities displaced from the destroyed South Wing and set manufacture was contracted out to Bush Radio who were another company controlled by Gaumont British.
 Models that included radio broadcast receivers used Bush Radio designs.
 It is not known where final assembly and test of receivers took place but this may have been at Bush Radio premises.
 In October 1937 most of the BTL activities moved to new premises in Worsley Bridge Road, Lower Sydenham.

 The first BTL television receivers designed for the BBC broadcasts of 1936 were the T5, T6 and T7: